ionic-team/ionic-docs/src/content/installation/cdn.md

 nextUrl: '/docs/installation/environment'
 ---

-# Using Ionic from a CDN
+# Ionic Packages

 <p class="intro" markdown="1">
-Because Ionic Framework is built with web components, it is possible to link to Ionic from a CDN and use Ionic components in any HTML file.
-Let's dive into how this works:
+  Depending on whether you're using Angular or another framework (or none at all!) there are different ways to install Ionic.
 </p>

+## Using Ionic in Angular

+When using Angular, install the `@ionic/angular` package.
+This comes with all the Ionic components and Angular-specific services and features.

-## Ionic Framework from a CDN
+## Using Ionic from a CDN

+Not using Angular?
+Ionic can also be used directly from a CDN using a simple script include!

 It's recommended to use [unpkg](https://unpkg.com) to access the Framework from a CDN.
 To get the latest version, add the following `script` tag inside the `<head></head>` element in an HTML file: